georgefang13/STRIDE_CIQ_CustomBleProfile/README.md

 > [!WARNING]
-> Be sure to complete the [nRF_CustomBleProfile guide](https://github.com/4djelliot/nRF_CustomBleProfile) prior to cloning this repo, since we recommend cloning this repo into a new _DukeSampleApp_ folder in your Connect IQ SDK's _samples_ folder.
+> Be sure to complete the [nRF_CustomBleProfile guide](https://github.com/4djelliot/nRF_CustomBleProfile) prior to cloning this repo, since we recommend cloning this repo into a new _STRIDEAPP_ folder in your Connect IQ SDK's _samples_ folder.

 # Step 1: Gather, Install, and Setup System Requirements
 ## Hardware